 You can drink:

 - Boiled water is safe.
 Bringing it to a rolling boil (where you can see large bubbles) will kill most organisms.
+Don’t cool the water with ice cubes as they can be contaminated.

 - Bottled water from a reliable source is usually safe but do check that the seal is unbroken, as refills from the tap are not unknown.
 Don’t leave opened bottles without tops around as they may get contaminated.